 The uniting vision of these models is to make sure all children in the state are developmentally on-track.
 The beauty of this, explains Craig, is that it’s a measurable vision thanks to a nationwide census conducted every three years.

 “The Australian Early Development Census measures how children are developing, and it looks at 99% of kids across Australia every three years,” he says.

 Yet measuring impact hasn’t been a straightforward journey for Playgroup SA.
 That’s why the organization turned to ESG and social impact software, Socialsuite.
 The simple and affordable reporting platform has helped Playgroup SA streamline its data collection and management process - and put impact measurement at its team’s fingertips.

-Socialsuite it really powerful from a data visualization perspective and it’s opened up wonderful opportunities for us as an organization.
+Socialsuite is really powerful from a data visualisation perspective and it’s opened up wonderful opportunities for us as an organisation.

 In the last 10-15 years, funding bodies and governments have started funding projects based on outcomes rather than outputs.
 A shift that’s been challenging to manage for many not-for-profit organizations.